nkutsche/SchematronQuickFix-2017-11-17/documentation/Configuration.md

 # Plugin Configuration

 The plugin will be configured by the Escali Plugin Options menu.
-It can be reached by the *Options* button in the toolbar of the *Main View*.
+It can be reached by the *Options* button in the toolbar of the [Main View](views/Main.md).

 ![img/configuration.png](img/configuration.png "Escali Plugin Options menu")